 Once you've chosen a program and settled on a school, you'll need to do some thinking about where you're going to live for the 2 to 8 years you'll be in the city.
-The city itself or the school you've chosen will sometimes dictate your choice, since some schools are located in small towns without Yorkville Condos style buildings or don't offer student residences.
+The city itself or the school you've chosen will sometimes dictate your choice, since some schools are located in small towns without condo style buildings or don't offer student residences.
 Generally speaking, though, as a student you have four housing options.
 We'll lay out them out for you here along with a few pros and cons.

 Renting an apartment is the preferred choice for many students in graduate programs or beyond their first year of undergrad.
-Though finding, furnishing, paying for, and setting up utilities in their apartment leaves them with more on their plates, the privacy of their own place at College Park Condos makes it well worth the effort for most students.
+Though finding, furnishing, paying for, and setting up utilities in their apartment leaves them with more on their plates, the privacy of their own place makes it well worth the effort for most students.
 Roommates often help ease the financial burden, as living off campus can be more expensive than staying in residence, depending on which neighborhood you choose.

 Purchased Real Estate

 There aren't many students who can afford to buy a property while attending college, but those who come from wealthy families or have enjoyed business success prior to being accepted into a program can turn their course of study into an investment.
-A Milton real estate agent can advise you on whether it would be better for you to buy a small place of your own or a larger place and rent out the rest of the rooms to fellow students.
+A real estate agent can advise you on whether it would be better for you to buy a small place of your own or a larger place and rent out the rest of the rooms to fellow students.